-- Sector and Industry risks low risk - Our major suppliers have reported the use of unskilled, temporary or foreign labour in their workforce.
-However, we have contract agreements in place with all suppliers which includes service level expectations and an obligation for our suppliers to meet all legal requirements, which includes the requirement to pay their employees in accordance with any relevant industrial instruments. - Our uniforms and PPE are sourced from Australian based and branded. - Products and Services risks low to medium risk - The major supplier of fertiliser and agricultural chemicals has reported that the products sold through their wholesale and retail branches are sourced from major Australian companies.
-However, the supplier has also acknowledged the heightened modern slavery risk that may be present in their underlying supply chains for this product. - Additionally, our major supplier of cotton seeds has identified the heightened risk of child labour and forced child labour associated with the productions in India.
-However, they have also reported that the Australian companies responsible for the supply of cotton seed to them for re-sale have implemented several measures to mitigate this risk.
-Our supplier has also confirmed that the production of other seed varieties did not present a high risk of modern slavery. - Geographic risks low to medium risk - We have assessed that, although our supplier source our inputs from Australian companies, the countries from which our inputs (e.g. fertiliser and cotton seed) originate, may have inadequate protections for workers, including no or weak capacity to effectively monitor workplace standards and enforce compliance with national standards.
-This risk is however considered reduced through the measures our supplier has implemented across its supply chain.
+- Sector and Industry risks low to medium risk - Our major supplier has reported the use of unskilled, temporary or foreign labour in their workforce.
+However, we have contract agreements in place with all suppliers which includes service level expectations and an obligation for our suppliers to meet all legal requirements, which includes the requirement to pay their employees in accordance with any relevant industrial instruments.
+Furthermore, we have implemented contractual obligations for our major supplier to report any identified instance or risk of modern slavery. - In addition, our major supplier has reported engaging with 'at risk' industries which may be considered at a higher risk of forced labour.
+While our supplier has reported a number of controls to minimise the risk associated with the 'at risk' industries, Warakirri Cropping recognises that this may indirectly link us to adverse human rights impacts. - Our uniforms and PPE are sourced from Australian based and branded companies. - Products and Services risks low to medium risk - Our major supplier of fertiliser and agricultural chemicals has reported that the products sold through their wholesale and retail branches are sourced from major Australian companies who have acknowledged the heightened modern slavery risk that may be present in their underlying supply chains for this product. - Whilst our major supplier of cotton seeds has acknowledged the heightened risk of child labour and forced child labour associated with the productions in India, it has reported that the cotton seed sourced by them for re-sale is from cottonseed grown locally by Australian farmers.
+Our supplier has also confirmed that the production of other seed varieties did not present a high risk of modern slavery. - Geographic risks low to medium risk - We have assessed that, although our supplier source our inputs from Australian companies, the countries from which our inputs (e.g., fertiliser) originate, may have inadequate protections for workers, including no or weak capacity to effectively monitor workplace standards and enforce compliance with national standards.
+This risk is however considered reduced through the measures our supplier and their third parties have implemented.

 Overall, we have assessed our modern slavery risk in our Farming Supplies category to be low to medium.
-This assessment is based on the controls we, and our underlying suppliers and their supply chains, have implemented to counter the above identified risk factors including, but not limited to:
+This assessment is based on the controls we, and our underlying suppliers and their third-parties, have implemented to counter the above identified risk factors including, but not limited to: